-One of the most time important things to consider when probating a will is that there is a limited amount of time from when the decedent passes away to when the will can be formally admitted for probate.
+One of the most important things to consider when probating a will in Texas is that there is a limited amount of time from when the decedent passes away to when the will can be formally admitted for probate.
 There is also a limited amount of time to contest a will.
 This time limit, or statute of limitations, begins once an order to admit the will for probate has been signed by the judge.
-This means anyone who opposes the will and contest it has limited time to do so.
+This means anyone who opposes the will and wishes to contest it has a limited time to do so.

 From preparation and admitting a will for probate to meeting all requirements and navigating any challenges or disputes that arise, the probate process can be an unfamiliar and daunting experience for many.
-However, with the support of proven estate planning and probate attorneys like those at Hendershot Cowart P.C., you can receive the step-by-step guidance and advocacy you need to navigate the process and protect your rights and interests when striving for the best possible outcome.
+However, with the support of proven estate administration and probate attorneys like those at Hendershot Cowart P.C., you can receive the step-by-step guidance and advocacy you need to navigate the process as quickly and smoothly as possible.

-Our legal team has extensive experience with Texas probate cases, and is available to help you learn more about the process, your rights, and getting started.
+Our legal team has extensive experience with Texas probate cases and is available to help you learn more about the process, your rights, and how to admit a will for probate.
 Call (713) 909-7323 or contact us online to schedule a consultation.

 “They've always come through for me.”- Joseph D.